TimeLine Viewer. User Guide

 This is followed by comments on this event.

 TimeLine gives you the means to discuss events.

-When viewing the event in the TimeLine, only a single top level comment will be displayed by default.
-This will be either the latest comment or the one with the most recent response.
+When viewing the event in the TimeLine, only top level comments are displayed by default.

-In order to view the discussion around one of the comments, click “show replies” link under the top-level comment in question.
+In order to view the discussion around one of the comments, click “Replies” button neat the top-level comment in question:

 _Note that all displayed replies are ordered from the newest to the oldest. _

 In order to comment on an event, click the corresponding button next to it.